-The South Coast Research & Extension Center (South Coast REC) is accepting proposals for new and continuing research and extension projects as well as reminding continuing projects to submit an updated Land, Labor, and Facilities form and 3-year report, if required, for the period July 1, 2018 through June 30, 2017.
+The South Coast Research & Extension Center (South Coast REC) is soliciting proposals for new research and extension projects as well as reminding continuing projects to submit an updated Land, Labor, and Facilities form and 3-year report, if required, for the period July 1, 2018 through June 30, 2019.

 Located on 200 acres in Orange County, South Coast REC research and extension projects and programs focus on a variety of agriculture and natural resource topics including: variety development, crop and landscape pest management, repository for germplasm collections (citrus, avocado, persimmon, and cherimoya), irrigation management, plant nutrition, and long-term impacts of changing rainfall patterns on native ecosystems.
-As reclaimed water is the main irrigation source provided to the Center by the local water district, researchers have the opportunity to assist in the development of management strategies for the use of a water source that will become increasingly more important to the long-term sustainability of agriculture and urban environments.
+As reclaimed water is the main irrigation source provided to the Center by the local water district, researchers can assist in the development of reclaimed water management strategies; an increasingly important resource for the long-term sustainability of agriculture and urban environments.
 The Center also welcomes the submission of research and extension projects addressing broader topics, such as the impacts of climate change on urban and agricultural ecosystems.

-Proposals may be submitted into the REC Manage System via the South Coast REC Website (screc.ucanr.edu/Research/Submitting_a_Proposal), final submission date for the 2016-2017 project year is February 1, 2017.
+Proposals may be submitted into the REC Manage System via the South Coast REC Website (screc.ucanr.edu/Research/Submitting_a_Proposal) beginning April 4, 2018 and are due no later than May 4, 2018.